Zara-sk/white-unicorn/README.md

 ### `npm run web:launcher:dev`

 Runs the react app for launcher page development.
-In this case, local env TOKEN should be specified by any request for localhost/login (postman or anything else) and blue-unicorn launched
+In this case, local env TOKEN should be specified by any request for `<server>/auth/login` (postman or anything else) and blue-unicorn have been launched

 ### `npm run web:auth:dev`